B2B Marketing and Lead Generation in 2019 - The Client Journey

 We don’t believe in the hardcore sales funnels most online businesses use.

-This is absolutely essential in B2B.
+This is absolutely essential in high ticket and B2B marketing.
 Your prospects are likely to be more sophisticated buyers and the decision making process is more involved, often including the need to consult and convince a superior, a committee, or even a board before they decide to work with you.